multani/nomad-pipeline/README.md

 * Specify the Docker image to run your job in your job definition
 * Adjust the resources needed in your job definition
 * Configure environment variables for your whole job
-* Automatically download the Jenkins agent from the Jenkins master
+* Optionally, automatically download the Jenkins agent from the Jenkins master

 Limitations: